Joe-W-Davies/FBPredictor/README.md

 python3 scripts/train.py -c configs/train_cfg.yaml (--feature_select) (--hp_opt) (-a)
 ```

 There are many features to train with - if you want to reduce them, try running with a modified Boruta-SHAP algo by adding the option `--feature_select`.
 To optimise the model hyperparameters, add the `--hp_opt` option.
 To add info on betting odds from [football-data.co.uk](https://www.football-data.co.uk), add the `-a` option.
+This will remove duplicate home/away games since the odds are recorded once per game.

 The current best test accuracy is: 67.5%.

 See the `three_class` branch for predicting draws as well.
-The accuracy for that classifier is around 53%.
+The accuracy for that classifier is around 55.2%.
+A neural network model current perform a little worse than a BDT.